corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

 2. Create initial cap table by minting tokens for various addresses.
 For this, the admin needs to give an account (can be himself) minting rights by calling `setMintingAllowance(address minter, uint _allowance)` :

-   - `minter` : account with minting rights
+   - `minter` : account that will be granted the minting allowance
    - `_allowance`: amount of tokens he can mint, denominated in [bits](https://docs.openzeppelin.com/contracts/2.x/crowdsales#crowdsale-rate)

    To create the initial cap table, `_amount` should be the total amount of shares in existence.